vinayakgundani/demo-learning/README.md

 # demo-learning
-just a demo to learn git and git-hub
+just a demo to learn git and git-hub class